-- The person is likely to have feelings of guilt about all the years that they wasted to addiction.
+- The person is likely to have feelings of guilt about all the years that they wasted on addiction.
 This can mean that there may be times when they feel low and remorseful.
-Such feelings will pass, and it is vital that the individual does not allow them to derail their recovery
+Such feelings will pass, and it is vital that the individual does not allow them to derail their recovery.

 How to Deal with the Emotional Rollercoaster of Early Recovery

 There are things that people from Bolton do in order to help them deal a bit better with the emotional rollercoaster including:

 - The person who is attending alcohol and drug clinics will be able to learn strategies for dealing with these mood swings

 - It is important that the individual does not allow their feelings to remain a secret.
 They need to tell other people what is going on with them

 - One of the easiest ways that the individual can learn to deal with these emotions is to join some type of recovery fellowship because this will give them support and advice long term